mem48/geocompr/main.md

 ## Introduction

-Spatial operations are an important component of any geospatial software and vital for many applications involving spatial data.
+Spatial operations are a vital part of geocomputation, providing the basis for many applications in geocomputation.
-There are clear overlaps between spatial and non-spatial operations.
 Common spatial attribute data processing tasks include spatial subsetting (as we will see in section \@ref(spatial-subsetting) and section \@ref(raster-subsetting)), joining and aggregation (see sections \@ref(spatial-joining-and-aggregation), \@ref(map-algebra), for example).
 In the case of vector data, each of these spatial operations has a non-spatial equivalent, as demonstrated in section \@ref(vector-attribute-manipulation) in the previous chapter.
 By contrast, subsetting is the only spatial raster operation we present in this chapter (section \@ref(spatial-operations-on-raster-data)) which also has a non-spatial counterpart.
-Nevertheless, spatial raster and vector operations share many similarities, at least in terms of functionality though the internal processing is completely different.

 Some operations covered in this chapter are unique to spatial data.
 A variety of *topological relations* can be used to subset/join vector geometries (by default **sf** uses the catch-all *intersects* but other relations such as *within* can be very useful), a topic that is explored in section \@ref(topological-relations).